USA Equities (OTCMKTS:USAQ) Lifted to “Hold” at Zacks Investment Research

-Zacks Investment Research upgraded shares of USA Equities (OTCMKTS:USAQ – Get Rating) from a sell rating to a hold rating in a research note issued to investors on Friday, Zacks.com reports.
+Zacks Investment Research upgraded shares of USA Equities (OTCMKTS:USAQ – Get Rating) from a sell rating to a hold rating in a research note published on Thursday, Zacks.com reports.

 According to Zacks, “American Biogenetic Sciences, Inc. is engaged in researching, developing and marketing cardiovascular and neurobiology products for commercial development.
 The company’s products are designed for in vitro and in vivo diagnostic procedures and therapeutic drugs.
 At the present time The company’s principal products or activities are: the Thrombus Precursor Protein Diagnostic Test; the Functional Intact Fibrinogen Diagnostic Test; Therapeutic Neurocompounds; In Vitro Diagnostic Products For Ifectious And Auto-Immune Disease; and Mouse Serum “

-Separately, Litchfield Hills Research restated a buy rating on shares of USA Equities in a report on Monday, February 28th.
+Separately, Litchfield Hills Research reiterated a buy rating on shares of USA Equities in a report on Monday, February 28th.

 About USA Equities (Get Rating)